Ziggy Marley and the Melody Makers: 1984–1987: Play the Game Right, name change and subsequent releases

 In 1984, the Melody Makers began a recording session with English producer Steve Levine that released a single, "Lying in Bed".
 In 1985, the group released their first album, Play the Game Right.
 Although accompanied by the Barrett brothers, who were the solid rhythm section for the Wailers, the group's record bore little resemblance to their father's music.

 In 1986, Hey World was released and credited to Ziggy Marley & the Melody Makers.
-This album laid the groundwork for the group's fast-maturing sound.
-A phenomenal mix of upbeat pop and heavier roots, cemented by hip electro-production, it was evident that the Melody Makers were no longer in the thrall of their father's music, but had found their own voice.
-In support of the album, Ziggy Marley & the Melody Makers embarked on their first tour, a veritable Tuff Gong roadshow with Nadine Sutherland and the I-Threes as opening acts.
+This album marked a further development of the group's sound, combining pop, roots reggae, and electro-influenced production.
+It also reflected the group's increasingly distinct musical identity apart from that of their father, Bob Marley.
+In support of the album, Ziggy Marley & the Melody Makers embarked on their first tour, with Nadine Sutherland and the I-Threes as opening acts.
 The group was well received at the yearly Reggae Sunsplash in 1986 and 1987.